tvartom/ansible-collection-serveradmin/README.md

 ## What is Serveradmin?

-Serveradmin is an Ansible Collection for setting up a basic CentOS 8.2 web server.
+Serveradmin is an Ansible Collection for setting up a basic AlmaLinux 9.0 web server.
 The main purpose is to easily set up a server with sane security, and all in one configuration to build, deploy and host.
 A server can also be run locally (As a virtual server) in _`devmode`_, offering the exact same setup as your production server.